minio/docs/source/includes/windows/quickstart.rst

    MinIO has limited support for multi-drive Windows deployments due to behaviors and limitations of the NTFS filesystem.

    This documentation only covers Single-Node Single-Drive deployment topologies on Windows.
-   Use Linux hosts for deploying Single-Node Multi-Drive or Multi-Node Multi-Drive MinIO topologies.
+   Use :minio-docs:`Linux hosts <minio/linux/operations/installation.html>` for deploying Single-Node Multi-Drive or Multi-Node Multi-Drive MinIO topologies.

 Use Windows-based MinIO deployments for early development and evaluation.
 MinIO strongly recommends Linux (RHEL, Ubuntu) systems for long-term development and production environments.